-- ContentType: What type of content you will be creating for this topic.
+- Content Type/Format: Record the type of content you plan to create for a specific topic.
 (See Step 9 below)

-- Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: Add a shortened version of the content’s URL if you plan to promote on Twitter, track your campaigns in ads, etc.

 - Publish Date

 - Content Type